GetDKAN/dkan/README.md

 DKAN development is a sponsored by NuCivic.
 For more information about hosting and professional support options for DKAN, see http://nucivic.com

+## Getting Help with DKAN

+Have a question, found a bug, or need help with DKAN?

+### I have a general question DKAN as a Developer or Site Builder

+Please post a question on our Developer list: https://groups.google.com/forum/?hl=en#!forum/dkan-dev

+### I have a bug or issue

+Please post it to our Github issue queue: https://github.com/nucivic/dkan/issues

+### I would like to purchase DKAN support

+Please contact us at NuCivic http://nucivic.com/data/demo/

 ## Community

 You are welcome to join the discussion on the DKAN Developers mailing list.
 Join and read archives at: